ppkgtmm/pk/src/contents/hotel-bookings-etl.md

 - exportation of data from one big table into text files for visualization purpose

-    **Reason :** To visualize data using tool that provides dashboard serialization and cross filtering features without any charges
+    **Reason :** To visualize data using tool that provides dashboard serialization and cross filtering features without any charges e.g. Tableau Public

 - creating sample dashboard with data exported from previous step